-Clutch elements: 1 - gearbox housing; 2 - clutch release bearing; 3 - clutch release shaft; 4 - working cylinder; 5 - pressure plate; 6 - flywheel; 7 - driven disk; 8 - clutch cover (basket)
+Clutch elements: 1 - gearbox housing; 2 — clutch release bearing; 3 — clutch release shaft; 4 — working cylinder; 5 - pressure plate; 6 — flywheel; 7 — slave disk; 8 — clutch housing (basket)

-The clutch is single-disk, dry, with a central spring of the diaphragm type.
+The clutch is single-disc, dry, with a central diaphragm-type spring.

-It is located in an aluminum crankcase structurally integrated with the gearbox and attached to the engine block.
+It is located in an aluminum crankcase, structurally integrated with the gearbox and attached to the engine cylinder block.

-The clutch cover is connected to the engine flywheel with six bolts.
+The clutch housing is connected to the engine flywheel by six bolts.

-This node (it is also called the "basket" of the clutch) the assembly is balanced on the stand, so it is replaced entirely.
+This unit (it is also called the clutch "basket") is balanced as an assembly on a stand, so it is replaced entirely.

 A diaphragm spring is installed in the casing.

-Replacing the "basket" is necessary when the annular wear of the pressure spring petals, and if the ends of the petals are not at the same level.
+The "basket" needs to be replaced if the pressure spring petals are worn out in annular fashion, and if the ends of the petals are not located at the same level.

-We reject the "basket" also when the force on the pedals decreases during the clutch disengagement, which indicates a large wear on the surface of the pressure plate or "draft" of the spring.
+We also reject the "basket" if the force on the pedal decreases when disengaging the clutch, which indicates significant wear on the surface of the pressure plate or "settling" of the spring.

-The driven disk with a spring damper of torsional vibrations is located on the splines of the input shaft of the gearbox between the flywheel and the pressure plate.
+The driven disk with a spring-loaded torsional vibration damper is located on the splines of the primary shaft of the gearbox between the flywheel and the pressure plate.

-Two disc friction linings are riveted on both sides to a spring plate, which, in turn, is riveted to one of the two damper plates.
+The two friction linings of the disc are riveted on both sides to a spring plate, which in turn is riveted to one of the two damper plates.

 The spring plate has a wavy shape.

-When the clutch is engaged, the friction linings compress the spring plate, which contributes to a smoother engagement of the clutch.
+When the clutch is engaged, the friction linings compress the spring plate, which helps to engage the clutch more smoothly.

-A disk hub is installed between the damper plates.
+A disc hub is installed between the damper plates.

-The damper plates are connected by bearing pins.
+The damper plates are connected by support pins.

-In the disc hub, opposite the support pins, there are cutouts that allow the hub to rotate within certain limits relative to the damper plates, while compressing the damper springs.
+In the disc hub opposite the support pins there are cutouts that allow the hub to rotate within certain limits relative to the damper plates, thereby compressing the damper springs.

-This allows you to reduce dynamic loads in the transmission when starting the car and when shifting gears.
+This allows to reduce dynamic loads in the transmission when starting the car and when changing gears.

-An idle damper is located on the hub of the driven disk in a plastic housing, which serves to dampen torsional vibrations and eliminate knocks in the gearbox at idle speed of the engine.
+An idle damper is located on the driven disk hub in a plastic housing, which serves to dampen torsional vibrations and eliminate knocking in the gearbox when the engine is idling.

-The driven disk is replaced when the axial runout of the linings is more than 0.5 mm, oiling, cracking, scuffing or uneven wear of the linings, weakening of the rivet joints, and also if the distance between the working surface of the lining and the head of the rivet is less than 0.2 mm.
+The driven disk is replaced if the axial runout of the linings is more than 0.5 mm, if there is oiling, cracking, scoring or uneven wear of the linings, if the riveted joints are loose, and also if the distance between the working surface of the lining and the rivet head is less than 0.2 mm.

 The clutch release drive is hydraulic.

-The force in it from the pedal to the clutch release fork is transmitted through the working fluid.
+The force from the pedal to the clutch release fork is transmitted through the working fluid.

 The clutch release shaft with a lever welded to it rotates on bushings installed in the clutch housing.